 3. Pursuant to Labor Code § 226-any and all payroll records relating to me.

-Please provide the aforementioned copies of employee records to me as soon as possible, but no later than twenty-one days for the payroll records, and thirty days for all other records mentioned.
+Please provide the aforementioned copies of employee records to me as soon as possible or alternatively provide a time and date for my inspection.
+Arrangements should be made so that I receive all the payroll records within twenty-one days, and thirty days for all other records mentioned.

 Thank you for your prompt attention to this matter.

 How Much Time Will My Employer Have to Respond?

 An employer must respond to a request for copies of a current or former employee’s personnel file within 30 calendar days of receiving the request.
 Similarly, an employer must comply with a request for payroll records within 21 calendar days of receiving a request.
 Labor code section 432 is silent about the exact time that an employer has to respond to a request for instrumentalities signed by an employee; instead it simply states that the employee must be given the documents “upon request.”